Dodger Blue (song)

-"Dodger Blue" is a song by the American rapper Kendrick Lamar from his sixth studio album GNX (2024).
+"Dodger Blue" (stylized in all lowercase) is a song by the American rapper Kendrick Lamar from his sixth studio album, GNX (2024).
 It features the American rappers Wallie the Sensei, Siete7x and Roddy Ricch and additional vocals from the American musician INK.
 The song was produced by Sounwave, Jack Antonoff, Tane Runo and Tim Maxey, with additional production from Terrace Martin.

 Composition

 The song is primarily composed of G-funk elements; Drew Gillis of The A.V.
 Club described it "channels the sound of funk becoming new jack swing à la Guy or Mint Condition".
 Lyrically, the song explores the culture of Los Angeles.
 Performing in singsong vocals, Kendrick Lamar shouts out to local high schools and, most notably, directs criticism at people with a negative view of Los Angeles based on common misconceptions, as well as locals who pretend to hate the city.
 He also mentions the gang rivalry of the "Dreamers and the Jets".